Diversity in the company as part of the personnel strategy and organisational development

 The economic benefits can also be demonstrated: namely, where the diversity of the workforce can be used as an impetus for new offers or the acquisition of new customer groups.
 Furthermore, studies show that mixed teams (gender, age, nationality, cultural background) can be more productive than homogeneous teams.

 The key question a company needs to ask is: What is to be achieved?

 Depending on the target, for example, the following questions are asked:

-Diversity Management combines the diversity of employees of a company constructively in terms of finding solutions to problems and promoting innovations.
-The age-structural changes in society and the economy are thus becoming an issue of employee diversity.
+Diversity Management combines the diversity of a company's employees constructively in terms of finding solutions to problems and promoting innovations.
+The age-structural changes in society and economy are thus becoming an issue of employee diversity.
 There is no delimitation problem between demographic change and diversity management.
 Rather, from an operational point of view, there is a need for action beyond academic debates.

-An established diversity management can be an indicator of the willingness of a company to promote the professional development of its older employees.
-Conversely, this means: Further training for the elderly is essentially dependent on the basic value orientation of a company, i.e. the degree of consciousness for the benefits of age diversity.
+Well-established diversity management can be an indicator of the willingness of a company to promote the professional development of its older employees.
+Conversely, this means: further training for the elderly is essentially dependent on the basic value orientation of a company, i.e. the degree of consciousness for the benefits of age diversity.

 As with the operational impact of demographic change, it is necessary to educate entrepreneurial decision-makers on opportunities and ways of using the potential of older people.
 In SMEs, demographic change and the consequent concept of appropriate age-related diversity management do not seem to be an urgent topic.

-In conclusion: It is desirable that diversity and demographics management are taken into account in classic business consulting and in the established management approaches.
+In conclusion: it is desirable that diversity and demographics management are taken into account in classic business consulting as well as established management approaches.